olitrussle/blog/_posts/2017-06-19-meet-the-team-dan.md

 ## Best way to spend a sunny day?
 Sitting in the park reading a book.
 At uni in Brighton I used to go to the beach and read or revise quite a bit.
 The park’s the next best place.

-_Inspired by Dilpreet’s story?
+_Inspired by Dan’s story?
 We’re hiring!
 [Take a look at our vacancies](https://jobs.lever.co/trussle) - we’d love to hear from you._